Installation

 cargo kani setup

-This will build and place in ~/.cargo/bin (in a typical environment) the kani and cargo-kani binaries.
-The second step (cargo kani setup) will download the Kani compiler and other necessary dependencies, and place them under ~/.kani/ by default.
+The second step will download the Kani compiler and other necessary dependencies, and place them under ~/.kani/ by default.
 A custom path can be specified using the KANI_HOME environment variable.

 Installing an older version